GStreamer/gstreamer/Installing+for+Android+development.markdown

-#  GStreamer SDK documentation : Installing for Android development
+#  Installing for Android development

-This page last changed on May 24, 2013 by xartigas.

-# Prerequisites
+## Prerequisites

 The development machine is where you will develop your Android application, which then you will deploy on the target machine, which